 Terms of Confusion

-People have called throwing by a number of different terms.
+People have called throwing by several different terms.
 The specific action of throwing has sometimes been referred to as pulling up.
 The general act of throwing on the wheel has sometimes been called turning, which is technically working on a lathe with either wood or metal.
-Another word occasionally used is spinning, which could be confused with the twisting and thinning of fibers by a hand-spinner / weaver.
+Another word occasionally used is spinning, which could be confused with the twisting and thinning of fibers by a hand-spinner/weaver.
 Overall, the most correct term is "to throw."